jaxsabah123-glitch/Testing/README.md

-now i'm trying to edit this page testing only people can understand the purpose of this repository are only for testing if you clarify it is the README
+now i'm trying to edit this page testing only people can understand the purpose of this repository are only for testing if you clarify it is the README stand by me... nobody know.. the way it's gonna be stand by me... nobody know.. the way it's gonna be